5 Ways To Develop a Culture of Coaching Through Language

 Many of the leaders I’ve worked with, while fully bought into the value of coaching, have struggled with knowing exactly how to create this culture in their schools so that coaching is impactful.
 I’ve found that the key is to set the stage by using effective and consistent context setting and then implementing it with careful and deliberate language.
 Too much feedback, or jumping into a feedback session without knowing a teacher’s mindset can derail your efforts and make the teacher feel like coaching and collaboration is evaluative and too risky to engage in.
 To aid administrators in using language effectively, I’ve created a list of strategies to create a strong culture of coaching that will last throughout the year.

-Limit the number of items you provide colleagues with feedback on.
+- Limit the number of items in the feedback you provide colleagues.

 Nearly every grade-level team in schools across the country have common goals that are typically around student achievement, attendance, or improving discipline issues.
 When observing a colleague, whether it is planned or in passing, connect your feedback to a common goal that each member of the school can get behind.
 For example, if you are talking with a teacher about using their discipline hierarchy effectively, help them understand how their consistent, equitable, and fair use of consequences could lead to reducing suspensions this year and stronger relationships with their students.